starenka/battery/README.md

 ## battery

 Battery is a simple sampler (or rompler if you wish) you can control only with keyboard.
 In fact only with couple keys.
 The goal was to have something to play samples I can control on a headless machine (I'm using [Rasberry Pi](http://www.raspberrypi.org/) and [MakeyMakey](http://www.makeymakey.com/) to control it right now).
 The philosophy is quite straightforward.
-Get some samples, copy them into samples directory and stick them into banks config file (right now only one is supported - see banks/default.json).
+Get some samples, copy them into samples directory and stick them into banks config file (see `banks` directory).
 You can specify as many banks as you want.
+Once you're ready, fire up battery with your custom bank file: `python battery.py -b my_bank.json` or just do `python battery.py` to use default one.

 Once you've started the sampler you can switch banks with `space`.
 Use `w` to toggle sample reversing on and off. `a`, `s`, `d`, `f`, `g`, `h`, `j` and `arrow keys` are free slots you can use for your samples.
 These keys are almost everything MakeyMakey has in stock setting.
 To close the sampler press `q` or `ESC`.